Atlantis

 Strabo, who came to the Labyrinth 500 years later, held Herodotus’ accounts of his travels in a kind of amused contempt.
 Strabo wrote that the structure actually contained only 2,500 rooms, not 3,000, but noted that “some of them were of considerable size.”
 Just to put that in perspective, if we estimate the footage of the structure, an average room would have been several hundred square feet.

 It is in these rooms that were likely found the story of Atlantis.
-For then, as was the practice both before and after, the walls of the rooms were painted and carved with pictures and low reliefs recounting events in the lives of the now dead kings and a history of their kingdoms.
+For then, as was the practice both before and after, the walls of the rooms were painted and carved with pictures and low reliefs recounting events in the lives of the dead kings and a history of their kingdoms.
+We do much the same thing today in our government buildings.

-Nothing remains of this huge structure today.
+Nothing remains of the Tomb of the Twelve Kings today.
 Why is that?
 Well, it is common for societies many centuries later to consider the works of earlier cultures as material for their own use.
 The Popes used the marble and limestone blocks from ancient Roman structures to build St. Peter’s Cathedral and other churches.
 The famous Coliseum, which is still impressive today but appears to be in ruins, was in fact nearly intact until the fifteenth century, when it was stripped for Papal building material.
 Nor is the Catholic Church alone in being responsible for this kind of destruction of ancient buildings, for it was common in all the cities and towns of the Roman Empire after its collapse.
 The same is true of other great civilizations that were destroyed either by conquest or internal decay.
 The ruins we see today of the great cities of ancient Persia, Greece, and Turkey, were not created by the decay of time alone.
-Even the Parthenon of Athens was destroyed not by time but was hit by a Turkish artillery shell in the 19th century war of independence from the Ottoman Empire.
+Even the Parthenon of Athens was destroyed not by time but was hit by a Turkish artillery shell in the Greek war of independence from the Ottoman Empire in the 19th century.

 The Princess and the Translation